 Related: Early College Credit Options

-Yes, you need a transcript from both your high school AND college
+3: You need transcripts from high school AND college

 It is very important to obtain transcripts from both your high school and your affiliated college when applying to a university.
 You cannot simply rely on your high school transcript to list certain courses as dual-credit.
 Make sure your desired university knows you’re the real deal!